-My fear returned of not sleeping again, but it was quickly stopped because I did find sleep.
+My fear returned to not sleeping again, but it was quickly stopped because I did find sleep.

 Before I talk more about this subject, I want to address that I am not a doctor.
 You might deal with a health condition that requires a prescription for sleep medications.

 I am not knocking the meds.
-We each have to weigh the risk versus benefits for all things we take for our bodies.
+We each have to weigh the risk versus the benefits of all the things we take for our bodies.

 Not sleeping has many risks involved with it also.
-So we need to decide for our own specific situations what we’d like to use and what positives and negatives come from our decisions.
+So we need to decide on our own specific situations what we’d like to use and what positives and negatives come from our decisions.

-The definition of a sleeping medication can be either prescription or over-the-counter medication that acts like a hypnotic sedative which relaxes, promotes and can extend sleep.
+The definition of a sleeping medication can be either prescription or over-the-counter medication that acts like a hypnotic sedative that relaxes, promotes, and can extend sleep.

-The truth of the matter is 48% of Americans have occasional insomnia.
+The truth of the matter is that 48% of Americans have occasional insomnia.

 Around 22% have nightly or many nights a week of little to no sleep.